djnightmare9909/Dungeon-master-OS-/README.md

 *   **Character Portrait Generation:** Create a unique, high-quality portrait of your character based on their in-game description and equipment using Imagen.
 *   **Text-to-Speech (TTS):** Have the Dungeon Master's narration and dialogue read aloud for a more immersive experience.
 *   **On-Demand Summaries:** Instantly get updated summaries for your inventory, quests, and more without breaking the flow of the game.
+*   **Multimodal RAG Context:** Upload documents (including PDFs), images, audio, or video files.
+The AI will extract the relevant information and add it to its working context, allowing you to ground your adventure in your own custom content.

 ### 7. Rich, Customizable User Interface
 DM OS features a polished and highly customizable interface designed for role-playing.